elementor/elementor-developers-docs/src/addons/compatibility.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Basic" />

-Before running the initialization process, the addon should check for basic requirements needed to run the addon.
-We need to make sure that if one of the basic requirements fails, the logic won’t run.
+Before initializing, the addon should check that its basic requirements are met.
+If these requirements are not met, the addon shouldn’t run.

 ## Basic Checks

-Since the addon extends Elementor’s core functionality, it should check whether Elementor is installed and activated.
-In addition, it should check the minimum version of Elementor, lastly check for the minimum PHP version.
+Since the addon extends Elementor’s core functionality, it should check to make sure that both the Elementor and PHP versions are compatible.

 ```php
 namespace Elementor_Test_Addon;